Back pain – are patients getting the right care?

 She added that it’s important for talking therapies to be made available as these can be beneficial, but access “is patchy across the country”.

 According to the Chartered Society of Physiotherapists, surgery and scans are rarely needed (unless your doctor suspects something more serious).
-They also recommend movement and good quality sleep to help ease pain.
+They also recommend movement and good quality sleep to help ease the pain.

 Back pain resources